Link Building Strategy

 - Does the broken link’s topic match your content?

-- Skip if the page is outdated or hasn’t been updated in 2+ years
+- Skip outdated pages that haven’t been updated in 2+ years

 2. Guest Posting

 Guest posting still works because it’s about value exchange.
-You offer a strong article for another site’s audience, and in return, you get a link to your site within the content or author bio.
+You provide a strong article for another site’s audience, and in return, you earn a contextual link.

 3. Link Building on a Budget